Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: Ellis semigroups of dynamical systems

 Observe that $\pi ^*(t)=t$ holds for any $t\in T$.
 As in the compact setting, if the acting group $T$ is Abelian then any induced homeomorphism commutes with any mapping in $E(\mathbb{X},T)$.
-To end this paragraph we set without proof the following easy property on locally compact Kronecker systems: \begin{prop} If $T$ is a dense subgroup of a locally compact Abelian group $\mathbb{G}$, $T$ acting by translation, then $E(\mathbb{\mathbb{G}},T)$ is topologically isomorphic with $\mathbb{G}$ for which any $g\in \mathbb{G}$ is identified with its translation map in $E(\mathbb{\mathbb{G}},T)$. \end{prop}
+To end this subsection we state without proof an easy property of locally compact Kronecker systems: